WEIRDLabUW/submitit-tools/README.md

 ## Notes and todos:
 ~~- Handle job crashing vs slurm errors differently~~
-- I think that it will crash a job if the checkpoint gets corrupted while being written
-- Add functionality to cancel jobs if the executor dies, or the user wants to.
+- I think that it will crash a job if the checkpoint gets corrupted while being written ~~- Add functionality to cancel jobs if the executor dies, or the user wants to.
-    Right now if the main file crashes, the jobs will still keep runing, just without being requeued if needed.
+    Right now if the main file crashes, the jobs will still keep runing, just without being requeued if needed.~~